Citi is an advertising partner.

 Maximizing the Citi Simplicity’s benefits

-Further, before applying, be sure that you’re okay with the long-term value the Citi Simplicity has to offer.
+Further, before applying, be sure that you’re OK with the long-term value the Citi Simplicity has to offer.
 If you can get away with an 18- or 15-month introductory term, there are plenty of other rewards cards out there with shorter introductory terms that might offer more value in the long run.

 The bottom line

-As noted, the Citi Simplicity Card is extremely light on benefits and perks, but it could be worthwhile for someone who needs a longer period of time to pay down high-interest debt.
+The Citi Simplicity Card is extremely light on benefits and perks, but it could be worthwhile for someone who needs a longer period of time to pay down high-interest debt.
 All in all, be sure to review all the options available to you, including our list of the best balance transfer credit cards, before you apply.